 There are various types of fillers used in travel pillows, each with its own unique benefits and drawbacks.
 Here are a few common fillers:

-You may not have heard of Buckwheat-filled pillows, but these have been widely popular in Japan since the early days.
+You may not have heard of a Japanese Buckwheat pillow, but these have been widely popular in Japan since the early days.
 Also called "sobakawa" in Japan, it is made from the hulls of the buckwheat seed.
 This pillow is firmer than pillows made from millet husks and is chiropractor-recommended for side or back sleepers.

 On long-haul trips, a small rectangular buckwheat pillow can be filled according to what is comfortable and provides adequate support.